George Odlum

-George William Odlum (24 June 1934 – 28 September 2003) was a Saint Lucian left-wing politician who served as Deputy Prime Minister and Foreign Minister.
+George Odlum (died 28 September 2003) was a Saint Lucian left-wing politician who served as Deputy Prime Minister and Foreign Minister.
 Born in Castries, Odlum studied at Bristol University and Oxford University in the United Kingdom before returning to Saint Lucia as Permanent Secretary to the Ministry of Trade.
 After working for the Commonwealth Secretariat and the West Indies Associated States, he formed the Saint Lucia Forum, a left-wing pressure group.
 This group merged with the Saint Lucia Labour Party in time for the 1974 elections; although the Party did not win, the progress they made allowed them to take power in 1979, with Odlum as Deputy Prime Minister.

 Although a secret agreement originally stated that Odlum would take power after six months, his support for Cuba and similar left-wing nations led to American pressure to keep him out.
 After months of negotiations, Odlum was dismissed as Deputy Prime Minister, and the ensuing government weakness and infighting led to its defeat in the 1982 election.
 In opposition, Odlum was made Ambassador to the United Nations, resigning in 1996.
 When the Labour Party came to power again a year later, he became Foreign Minister, overseeing the establishment of stronger relations with both Cuba and China.
 Amidst controversy over his alleged alliance with the opposition, Odlum resigned in 2001.
 Never again returning to power, he died on 28 September 2003 following a battle with pancreatic cancer.

 Odlum's legacy is controversial: while noted as a skilled orator who cared deeply for Saint Lucia's working class, his idealism, support for controversial figures such as Muammar Gaddafi and departure from two Labour administrations were noted as factors which harmed him and others around him.
 Despite this, his funeral saw widespread grieving, with Ralph Gonsalves, the Prime Minister of Saint Vincent and the Grenadines, describing him simply as a "giant of a man".

 Early life

-Odlum was born on 24 June 1934 in Castries, the son of a barber.
+Odlum was born in Castries, the son of a barber.
 He studied economics at Bristol University, becoming the first Afro-Caribbean head of the University of Bristol Union before moving to Magdalen College, Oxford in 1959, where he studied Philosophy, Politics and Economics and was one of the few Afro-Caribbean students to attend.
 At university, Odlum acted, played both football and cricket, and became noted as a successful debater.
 After graduating from Oxford he returned to St Lucia in 1961, becoming a Permanent Secretary in the Ministry of Trade.
 He moved back to the United Kingdom in 1964 to work as an economist in the Commonwealth Secretariat, leaving 3 years later.
 Returning to St Lucia again, he became Executive Secretary to the Council of Ministers of the West Indies Associated States.